 In addition to brushes, they do sell makeup that isn’t tested on animals, but a select few of their brushes are made from animal hair.
 However, the Blending Brush that I got from IPSY is made completely of synthetic hair.

 Overall, I do like the Luxe Pro for blending and have also used it to sweep some shadow into my crease for light makeup days.
-Normally, I prefer brushes that have stiff, dense bristles like the E300 from Mikasa Beauty (that I am an affiliate with — code listed below) because I feel like I have more control and it fits nicely in my eye socket.
+Normally, I prefer brushes that have stiff, dense bristles like the E300 from Mikasa Beauty (that I am an affiliate with - use code LEEGRIFFMUA25 for 25% off) because I feel like I have more control and it fits nicely in my eye socket.
 But the Luxe Pro does distribute color and blends my eyeshadow out nicely, plus the bristles are soft and luxurious-feeling, which I greatly appreciate.
 I’ve used some very coarse brushes in my time that have left my skin feeling irritated or raw after use.
 While I’m not picky about brushes, I do pay attention to quality.

 I believe these lip paints are a relatively new product because I know they released new shades not too long ago.
 Tarteist Quick Dry Matte Lip Paints are supposed to be a liquid lipstick with a velvet matte finish — not too matte nor too glossy — that’s quick drying, full coverage, and transfer-proof.

 |Lip swatch of 'Rose' Tarteist Quick Dry Matte Lip Paint.|

 The shade I received is Rose, which is a rosy nude.
 In general, I’m not the biggest fan and don’t own that many lipsticks of this color, but I did find that theBalm’s Meet Matt(e) Hughes Liquid Lipstick in Committed is similar but redder.